 In particular, these partnerships will play a central and joint leadership role in knowledge mobilization and advocacy activities.
-We will involve NGO partners such as CINI, Chaupal, WALHI, NEXUS Foundation, PERCIK, and ECOTON Foundation throughout all research phases, benefiting from their on the ground expertise and networks.
+We will involve NGO partners such as Child in Need Institute (CINI), Chaupal, Wahana Lingkungan Hidup Indonesia (WALHI), NEXUS Foundation, PERCIK, and ECOTON Foundation throughout all research phases, benefiting from their on the ground expertise and networks.
 Their involvement will be critical in advocating for reduced environmental risks, mobilizing resources for our research, and facilitating knowledge building and exchange.